Categories: Side Dish

 Pickles are a great way to add a burst of flavor to any dish, and Filipino pickled vegetables are an especially tangy way to do so!

 Atcharang chayote is a pickled condiment from the Philippines.
 Chayote squash is the main ingredient, and it’s accompanied by vegetables such as carrots, onions, and bell peppers.
 The vegetables are fermented in a solution of vinegar, salt, and sugar.
-Serve this on the side with fried appetizers or dishes or barbeque meats.
+Serve this on the side with fried appetizers or barbeque meats.

 Keep on reading to get your pickle on!